carolinafishes/carolinafishes.github.io/_posts/software/2019-08-03-TOAST_manual2.md

 <pre>
 EntrezDownload(txid = 9721, fasta_dir = fd, minimumSeq = 350, maximumSeq = NULL)
 </pre>
 Using a taxonomy id and a specified fasta directory, this is will download all databases per species with at least X number of sequences specified by minimumSeq.
 By default minimumSeq is set to 350.
-In addition if you wish to simply test that things are working you can specify they maximum number of sequences to download.
+In addition, if you wish to simply test that things are working you can specify the maximum number of sequences to download.
 This is only to be used for testing and set to NULL by default.
 <br>
 <h4>Step 2 Run Busco</h4>
 Once you have downloaded all the sequence data, you are ready to run BUSCO.